jjz17/Image-Processor/README.md

 ## Design Choices

-This project utilizes the CMV design pattern.
+This project utilizes the MVC design pattern.

 ### Controller